mitchty/orb/readme.md

 More complicated that it needs to be.
 I like simple.

+Why not perlbrew?

+About the same, plus this is all in one.

-Why use this?
+Why use this instead?

-Its 60 lines of simple shell that uses select to adjust $PATH.
+It's a few lines of semi-simple shell that modifies your running shells $PATH.
 Outside of typing export PATH=/foo/bar/baz/bin, this is about the most basic you can make it.
+Its also fast, no fork/execs just to get at your executable.

 # How do I use it?

-Don't like the default location of $HOME/.rubies as being the place for your rubies?

-export $orb_ruby_base=/some/dir/with/all/your/ruby/interpreters

-Source it!
+Well assuming you've git cloned it to say $HOME its simple.

-. /path/to/orb.sh
+> . ${HOME}/orb/orb.sh

-Install some form of ruby/jruby/rbx/python/perl as long as it has a /bin dir its all good.

-./configure --prefix=$orb_ruby_base/some_new_ruby
+Install a ruby using the handy dandy script there as well:

+> ${HOME}/orb/ruby-install

 ## interactively